-As to re moddeling the Constitution, there is reason to believe that all further action to that end was abandoned by the Convention itself .-Otherwise it would have adjourned to some named day, as it did on three former occasions, and not have left it as a matter of discretion with its presiding officer, or his alternates, to call it together or not as they might think proper.
-Whether amendments were needed or not certainly depend ed very little indeed upon future contingencies, to be judged of, in the course of a few months, by me or any one else, in the exercise of a discretionary power.
-The Convention, at the time of the passage of the resolution of adjournment, had the facts before it in reference to the Constitution as fully as the President could have them in the recess, and could determine for itself at the time, without devolving the duty upon him.
-A careful reading of the Journal towards the close of the last session, will, I think, satisfy any one that it would be assuming too much to suppose the Convention contemplated amendments.
+As to re moddeling he Constitution, there is reason to believe that all further action to that end was abandoned by the Convention itself .-Otherwise it would have adjourned to some named day, as it did on three prmer occasions, and not have left it as a matter of discretion with its presiding officer, or his all rnates, to call it together or not as they might think proper.
+Whether amendments were need?
+J or not certainly depend ed very little indeed upon future contingencies, to be judged of, in the course of a few months, by me or any one else, in the exercise of a discretionary power.
+The convention, at the time of the passage of the resolution of adjournment, had the facts before it in retarence to the Constitution as fully as the President, could have them in the recess, and could determine for itself at the time, without devolving the duty upon him.
+A careful reading of the Journal towards the close of it would be assuming too much to suppose the Convention contemplated amendments.

-My own impression decidedly is, that the final dissolution of the Convention was postponed to the 1st of November in consequence of the War and for that cause only.
-There seems to me very little reason to doubt but that a final and absolute adjournment would have taken place, if the country had been in the enjoyment of peace.
-Such an adjournment would have also taken place, not withstanding the war, if the Convention had been satisfied that nothing would occur up to the time designated in the resolution to require the exertion of its high powers.
+My own impression decidedly is, that the final dissolution of the Convention was postponed to the 1st of November in consequence of the War. and for that cause only.
+There seems to me very little reason to doubt but that a final and absolute adjournment would have taken place, if the coun try had been in the enjoyment of peace.
+Such an adjournment would have also taken place, notwithstanding the war, if the Convention had been satisfied that nothing would occur up to the time designated in the resolution to require the exertion of its high powers.
 The Convention perceived that circumstances might occur in the progress of hostilities to render another session expedient.
-For instance-the State might be invaded by se strong a force, and many counties so completely overrun by hostile armies, as to make it impracticable for the people of a large section to elect members of the General Assembly, perbaps, in even a majority of counties; or the success of the enemy in the mighty efforts then going on in the invasion of Virginia by the numerous and powerful army under McClellan, might leave North Carolina in a very exposed condition.
-The President was therefore clothed with discretionary power to act upon emergencies as they might arise.
-In the contingencies mentioned, and others which might be readily conceived, another session of the Convention might have been deemed necessary; but no such sestion, as l conceive, was contemplated, except in consequence of some extraordinary event arising after the ad- near by. journment.
+For instance-the State might be inva-ded by se strong a force, and many counties so completely overrun by hostile armies, as to make it impracticable for the people of a large section to elect members of the General Assembly, perhaps, in even a majority of counties; or the success of the enemy in the mighty efforts then going on in the invasion of Virginia by the numerous and powerful army under McClellan, might leave North Carolina in a very exposed condi tion.
+The President was therefore clothed with they might arise.
+In the contingencies mentioned, and others which might be readily conceived, another session of the Convention might have been deemed necessary; but no such session, as I of some extraordinary event arising after the adournment.
 My action, according to the true meaning of the resolution and the evident intention of the Convention, is restricted to events of subsequent occurrence, upon which the body could not act, and does not extend to those which had already taken place.